shariq1989/cookbook/content/recipe/pakistani_aloo_keema.md

 ### ABOUT THE MEAL

 Keema or qeema is a Pakistani and Indian dish made of minced meat, onions, garlic, tomatoes, spices, and herbs.
 Keema usually refers to ground beef, lamb, or chicken, cooked with a combination of peas, potatoes, ginger, garlic, chillies, and onions.
+I hope you enjoy this aloo keema our family loves

 #### What ingredients do I need for this meal?